 Issue Statement Increase the awareness of water resources and practices needed for the improvement or protection of those water resources among all sectors of the community.
 Top Concerns Stakeholders' level of understanding of connections between land cover activities and water quality, stakeholder understanding of groundwater issues, stakeholder understanding of cost share opportunities to implement BMPs, and stakeholder engagement with water and natural resource goals.
 Desired Future Condition For residents and decision-makers alike to be knowledgeable about water issues, work to conserve water, and prevent pollution; knowledgeable of conservation practice funding opportunities; and change behaviors to water quality friendly practices based upon knowledge gained.
 Increase the amount of outreach conducted.
-Measurable Goals Track effort and location of actions for surface water and groundwater outreach and education biannually.
+Measurable Goals Track effort and location of actions for surface water and groundwater outreach and education at least once every other year.
+Develop three new surveys that will be sent to landowners following key project milestones (post outreach, post project, and during project lifespan).
+At least twice in the life of the plan evaluate survey results, record findings, and update approach if needed.